JustTanwa/netsuite-web-services-exam/suitetalk-soap-web-services/2_record_and_sublist_interaction.md

 ## Fields and Custom Fields

 Within a record there will be standard fields and custom fields.
 In SOAP, a field is typically referred to by the tag name and it's important to determine the correct field type.
+You may need to look into how to populate different field types, for example how should a date field be populated, what about an ENUM field like transaction type?

 ### Field Types:
 - String